lycronaldo/sjtu-courses/2020fall/AcademicWriting.md

 ### 3.4 Fill in Each Chapter

 After the outline is established, we can fill in the skeleton of the paper.

+The most important chapters are **contribution** and the **experiment or evaluation**.

 ### 3.5 Further Improvement